drawwithcode/2016-team-work-group-08/README.md

 # One Billion iPhones

 The idea of the project is to represent the huge utilization of smartphones, in particular the iconic Apple device, the iPhone.
-An iPhone represent many things: high technology, luxury, a good usage of design and also a part of out daily life.
+An iPhone represents many things: high technology, luxury, a good usage of design and also a part of out daily life.
 But what if it could represent other things?
 What if you start to use your iPhone to measure things?
 That’s what our project is about: taking the device out of your pocket and bringing it off scale to use it out of its context.